 There’s no better description for Jackson Lake State Park than an oasis amid Colorado’s eastern plains.
 Its warm, South Platte River-fed water and sandy bottom beaches welcome swimmers and water skiers looking to cool off each summer.
 Chosen as one of the “Top 15 Park Beaches” by Reserve America, Jackson Lake is must if you’re vacationing in the area or just passing through Colorado’s eastern plains.

 There’s even treasure hunting at Jackson Lake.
 The state park is one of many secretive geocaching locations around the world.
 Geocaching is where participants use GPS to locate hidden containers with various treasures.
 You can register to participate at the official geocaching website.
+Jackson Lake was also named an International Dark Sky Park in 2020, so stick around for amazing stargazing after a day of fun in the sun.

 Find lakes at other Colorado State Parks >>